BarstoolSports/serverless-micro/README.md

   - serverless-micro
 ```

-Add the service name to each of your methods.
+Using the folder structure above, you then add the service name to each of your methods and separate them out.

 ```yaml
 # serverless.yml